 The Boston Architectural College (BAC) is an independent, professional college in Boston's Back Bay that provides an exceptional design education by combining academic learning with innovative experiential learning and by making its programs accessible to diverse communities.
-The College offers professional and accredited graduate and undergraduate degrees in architecture, interior architecture, landscape architecture, and design studies.
+The BAC offers professional and accredited graduate and undergraduate degrees in architecture, interior architecture, landscape architecture, and design studies as well as certificates in continuing education.

-The core of the BAC experience is a unique learning model where design education happens in the classroom and in the professional workplace simultaneously.
-Students acquire vital professional skills and expertise through hands-on projects and real-world employment while attending their classes and studios onsite or online, earning credit and gaining experience in both settings.
+At the core of the BAC experience is a unique learning model where design education happens in the classroom and in the professional workplace-simultaneously.
+Students acquire vital professional skills and expertise through hands-on projects and real-world employment while attending classes and studios onsite or online, earning credit and gaining experience in both settings.

-Founded in 1889 as a club for practicing architects, the BAC has remained closely tied to Boston's professional design community throughout its history.
-Students are taught, mentored, and advised by over 400 practicing professionals, strengthening the connection between workplace experience and classroom learning.
+Founded in 1889 as a club for practicing architects, the BAC has remained closely tied to Boston's professional design community.
+Students are taught, mentored, and advised by over 400 practicing professionals-strengthening the connection between workplace experience and classroom learning.
 BAC graduates are accomplished designers with impressive resumes, portfolios, and professional networks.

-The BAC is located in the heart of Boston's historic Back Bay, surrounded by inspiring architecture, museums, performance venues, and colleges and universities, making it a strategic place to study design.
-Alongside its traditional onsite programs, the BAC offers innovative distance graduate degrees in architecture, interior architecture, and design studies, including pioneering programs in sustainable design, historic preservation, and design for human health.
+The BAC is in the heart of Boston's historic Back Bay, surrounded by inspiring architecture, museums, performance venues, and colleges and universities, making it a deliberate location to study design.
+Alongside its onsite programs, the BAC offers innovative distance graduate degrees in architecture, interior architecture, and design studies, including its pioneering programs in sustainable design, historic preservation, and design for human health.